zockerhuhn/Honkai-Star-Rail-farm-script/README.md

 ## Updating the script
 To update the script repeat steps 1-3 of the _Clone the repository_ step

-Enter [revert command]
+Open cmd and enter 'cd [the folder where you installed the script]'

-Enter 'git clone --prune
+Enter 'git pull --prune'

-This should update the script but also reset your settings so remember to set them again
+This should update the script but might also reset your settings (depending on the update) so remember to check them again